 Spider veins are a lot like varicose veins, but are much smaller.
 Instead of larger veins becoming swollen and discolored, tiny capillaries become dark and discolored near the surface of the skin.
+When these tiny blood vessels become diseased, they also twist and turn and start to look like little spider webs.
 Typically, spider veins are noticeable around the thin skin on the face, but can also be seen on the legs.

 If you have a history of smoking or obesity, your risk for developing spider veins increases.
 Thankfully, spider veins are not dangerous, but patients do find them hard to deal with in terms of their appearance.
 Sometimes spider veins can be a sign of DVT, but there will be other symptoms in addition to the spider veins.